Gabapentin

 - Include food rich in vitamin B and D in your diet.

-- Include cayenne pepper in your diet as it can help in lowering neuropathic pain.
+- Include cayenne pepper in your diet, as it can help reduce neuropathic pain.

-- Exercising regularly helps in improving overall health and combating pain.
+- Exercising regularly helps improve overall health and combat pain.

 - Rest well, get plenty of sleep.